-For these commands to work though, you will need to have a copy of Windows CD, DVD or flash drive.
-Make sure to get the Windows DVD that matches what is running on the computer.
+For these command line procedure to work, you will need to have a copy of bootable Windows on a CD, DVD or flash drive.
+Make sure to get a Windows version that matches what is preinstalled on the computer.

-Note: In case your computer does not have an optical drive installed, create a Windows 7 bootable USB drive using a tool like Rufus.
+Note: Create a Windows 7 bootable USB drive using a tool like Rufus.

-In this example, we shall use Windows 7 computer to illustrate how to bypass the forgotten password.
+In the following illustration, we shall use Windows 7 computer to illustrate how to bypass the forgotten password.

 - Start by booting into the Windows 7 DVD or flash drive.
-Find out what key combination are used in order to make your computer boot to the DVD or flash drive.
-Most computers today will boot to optical drive by pressing the F12 key.
+Find out what key combination is used in order to boot to the DVD or flash drive.
+Most computers today will boot to boot menus by pressing the F12 key.

-- When prompted, press any key on the keyboard to boot from your device of choice.
+- When prompted, press any key on the keyboard to boot from your chosen device.

-- In the Install Windows screen, press Next to continue and Repair your computer in the screen that pops up.
+- In the Install Windows screen, press Next to continue and Repair your computer on the screen that pops up.

-- Windows will attempt to locate the operating system in your computer and once it is listed, press Next to continue.
-Make sure to note the Windows drive location.
-The Windows drive in our illustration is d:\
+- Windows will attempt to locate the operating system and once listed, press Next to continue.
+Make sure to note the Windows drive letter.
+The d:\ drive is the letter in our illustration.

-- Windows may attempt to repair your operating system or not.
+- Windows will attempt to repair your operating system or not.